Fat transfer: Breast augmentation and correcting asymmetry

 Fat transfer breast augmentation is a natural solution to restore shape and volume to the breasts, which may have been lost due to factors such as aging, pregnancy/breast feeding, or weight loss.
-Breast asymmetry can be corrected using the fat transfer procedure, and both the breasts will have the same shape and size.
+Breast asymmetry can be corrected using the fat transfer procedure, and to give the breasts the same shape and size.
 Breast augmentation and correction of asymmetry using fat transfer is considered to be an overall safe procedure.
 Any major weight gain or loss could have an impact of the procedure results because the fat transferred will behave like the fat in any other body part.
 The procedure is associated with certain risks such as fat necrosis or death of fat cells, a risk related to any type of fat grafting surgeries.
 Another risk is fat reabsorption, wherein the body may reabsorb the fat used (up to 50%) in the fat transfer augmentation procedure.